datamadic/ocean-js/README.md

 });
 ````

-The thought is this: if you have a conditional acting as the gatekeeper inside of an asynchronous event, the conditional does not belong to you, it should be part of the subscription itself.
-Say, for example, you want to react to a button click only if the user is logged in.
-The user being logged in is part of the state that your component (and most likely others) care about.
-You care so much that if the user is not logged in, you are not going to take your action, so why even fire the callback?
+The thought is this: if you have a conditional acting as the gatekeeper inside of an asynchronous event, the conditional does not belong to you, it should be
+part of the subscription itself as it represents app state.
+Say, for example,
+you want to react to a button click only if the user is logged in.
+The user
+being logged in is part of the state that your component (and most likely
+others) care about.
+You care so much that if the user is not logged in, you
+are not going to take your action, so why even fire the callback?
+Why have to
+repeat that conditional logic each place you care about it?

+Why must the data be serializable?
+Because I serialize it to store it!
+The
+thought here is that if you are going to share state, you should be forced to
+represent that state in a context agnostic way, say, a string...

+#####But why didn't you...
+This is a thought experiment.
+I tried to keep it as simple as possible without
+losing the point.